mahmut-gundogdu/abp-material-validation-demo/Readme.md

 });
 ```

-When the user click the submit button errors shown.
-Yes it works but expected visual behavior is not fit.
+The user sees errors when they clicked the submit button.
+It functions, but the expected visual behavior is out of place.

  ![Image](img/1.png)

-mat-form-field get access to error component and placed in the dom.
-You can check that How it works Angular material form error.
+`mat-form-field` get access to error component and placed in the dom.
+See the Angular Material Form Error page to see how it works.
  https://material.angular.io/components/form-field/overview#error-messages

 ```html